-If all the terminable interests that you gave to your spouse qualify as life estates with power of appointment, do not enter any of them on Schedule A.
+If all the terminable interests you gave to your spouse qualify as life estates with power of appointment, do not enter any of them on Schedule A. However, if you gave your spouse any terminable interest that does not qualify as a life estate with power of appointment, you must report on Schedule A all gifts of terminable interests you made to your spouse during the year.
 A terminable interest in property is an interest that will end or fail after a period of time or when some contingency occurs or fails to occur.
-Some examples of terminable interests are:
+Some examples are: